Dual-Ring-Studio/OutWorld/README.md

 4. sound affects location
 5. Add the Music while modifying the sound settings so its not too loud over the sound affects
 6. key-bindings for keyboard (mouse controls might come out soon or it won't be part of the game)
-7. make key-bindings accessible to new players new to the genre
+7. make key-bindings accessible to new players and new to the genre

 # Planned OS